-Your clinical placements are opportunities to expand and consolidate your knowledge and skills and prepare you for practice.
+Your clinical placements are opportunities to expand and consolidate your knowledge and skills in preparation for your future practice.

-- Organise your paper work early, such as:
+- Organise your paperwork early for things such as:

-- your police and working with children checks
+- gaining your police, working with children checks or your National Disability Check (NDIS) where required

-- your immunisation status is current (check the requirements with your university)
+- ensuring all your mandatory immunisations are up to date and know your immunisation status is current (check the requirements with your university) as well as your COVID vaccination status

-- Bring your stethoscope, fob watch, pen, note pad, etc.
+- Bring your required paraphernalia, like your stethoscope, fob watch, pen, note pad, etc.

 - In case of an emergency or if you require assistance, have the contact details of your clinical coordinator and placement facilitator saved in your phone.

-- Some students have a ‘dry run’ – travel to your placement beforehand to time how long it takes to get there and park/walk from the closest tram or train stop.
-Aim to arrive 15 minutes early.
+- Consider doing a ‘dry run’ – travel to your placement site beforehand to time how long it takes to get there and work out the best places to park/walk from the closest tram or train stop.
+Aim to arrive 15 minutes early, as it is amazing how long it can take for a lift to arrive in big hospitals at double staff time.

-- Revise all units relevant to your placement so you can reflect on your pre-learning and classroom preparation.
-Focused preparation can help ease any nerves, and to remind you of the learning objectives outlined in your placement record booklet.
+- Focused preparation can help ease any nerves, and to remind you of the learning objectives outlined in your learning resources.

-- Your shoes should be clean, sturdy, non-slip with enclosed toes.
+- Your shoes must be clean, sturdy, non-slip sole and have enclosed toes.

 - Pay attention to personal grooming as these are potential health and safety risks: